 There are four options for pricing selling plans:

-None (not recommended) - Keeps the price the same as the selected product variant, with no adjustment.
-Adding a discount for recurring payments can increase conversion rates for subscriptions.
+• None (not recommended)—Keeps the price the same as the selected product variant, with no adjustment.
+Adding a discount for recurring payments can increase subscription conversion rates.

-Fixed Amount Discount (recommended) - Lets you select a specific amount to discount the product variant if customers buy the selling plan.
+• Fixed Amount Discount (recommended): This option lets you select a specific amount to discount the product variant if customers buy the selling plan.

-Percentage Discount (recommended) - Lets you select a percentage-based amount to discount the product variant if customers buy the selling plan.
+• Percentage Discount (recommended): This option lets you select a percentage-based amount to discount the product variant if customers buy the selling plan.

-In our example, we've opted to give customers a 15% discount for subscribing to weekly deliveries.
-This is commonly referred to as "subscribe and save" and is usually well received by customers.
+In our example, we've offered customers a 15% discount for subscribing to weekly deliveries.
+This is commonly referred to as "subscribe and save" and is usually well-received by customers.

 Next, we'll add our monthly subscription option to the selling plan group by selecting the "Add selling plan" link at the bottom of the page.
-In our example, we'll give customers a 10% discount for subscribing monthly.
+In our example, we'll give customers a 10% discount for monthly subscriptions.

 3) Associate selling plan group(s) with Shopify products